Project

 #2

-Updated by Flole Systems almost 5 years ago
+Updated by Flole Systems about 5 years ago

 Most channels don't use constant bitrates, so what should it show in that case?